 The annual holiday food fight is about to begin.
 You know, the one where conflicted women nationwide (even worldwide) face down rich-food eating traditions.

-This year, to help women understand what doesn’t work when it comes to happy holidays, the healthy-weight experts at Green Mountain at Fox Run have come up with some sure-fire tips to take the guesswork out of gaining those holiday pounds.
+This year, to help women understand what doesn’t work when it comes to happy holidays, the healthy-weight experts at Green Mountain at Fox Run have come up with some tongue-in-cheek but sure-fire tips to take the guesswork out of gaining those holiday pounds.
 We counter them with sensible advice for emerging from the holidays feeling great.